zjukg/NeuralKG/README.md

 # Citation

-Please cite our paper if you use DeepKE in your work
+Please cite our paper if you use NeuralKG in your work

 ```bibtex